List of characters in the Breaking Bad franchise: Neil Kandy

-Neil Kandy (portrayed by Scott MacArthur) is the owner of an Albuquerque welding shop.
-In El Camino Neil and Casey pretend to be police officers so they can enter the now-dead Todd's apartment to search for his hidden cash.
+Neil Kandy (portrayed by Scott MacArthur) is the owner of an Albuquerque welding shop who appears in El Camino as the main antagonist.
+In the film, Neil and his accomplice Casey pretend to be police officers so they can enter the now-dead Todd's apartment to search for his hidden cash.
 They encounter Jesse, who was already there searching and prevents them from killing him by revealing that he found the money.
 Neil and Jesse bargain over the cash, and in order to avoid raising the suspicions of Todd's neighbors Neil agrees to let Jesse leave with a third.
 As they depart Todd's apartment building, Jesse recognizes Neil as the welder who built the tether that held him while he was forced to cook meth for the Brotherhood.

 When Jesse realizes he does not have enough to pay for Ed Galbraith's new identity services, he secretly retrieves two pistols from his parents' house, a Colt Woodsman and an Iver Johnson Hammerless.
 He then drives to Neil's shop, where Neil, Casey, and three friends celebrate with escorts and cocaine.
 After the escorts leave, Jesse asks for the $1,800 he needs, and Neil refuses.
 Seeing the Woodsman in Jesse's waistband, Neil challenges Jesse to a duel for his share of the cash.
 Jesse agrees, and when Neil reaches for his gun, Jesse shoots Neil with the Hammerless, which was concealed in his jacket pocket.
 After killing Casey, Jesse collects the driver's licenses of the remaining men and lets them leave after threatening to return and kill them if they tell the police.
 He recovers Neil's cash and departs after setting an explosion to cover his tracks.